Top 7 Things to Do in Valladolid (Best Cenotes & Activities)

 Best Cenotes In & Around Valladolid:

 Here are the ultimate cenotes to visit in Valladolid.
-Starting with one of my absolute favorite cenotes in the entire Yucatan – Cenote Zaci!
+Starting with one of my absolute favorite cenotes in the Yucatan – Cenote Zaci!

 Cave Cenotes south of Valladolid: Cenotes X’keken and Samula are two cenotes located at the same site in Dzitnup, about 7 km south of Valladolid.
 You can snorkel, swim, and photograph the scenic light rays that illuminate the cave’s tranquil interior.
 These cenotes aren’t as crowded as other Valladolid cenotes.